 Visit the Samaria gorge, one of the longest and the most beautiful gorges of Europe!

-Early in the morning our bus will pick you up from your hotel and we will head to the west of the island.
+We will start our trip early in the morning and we will head to the west of the island.
 In the middle of the way we will make a stop in the village of Skaleta, where you will have the opportunity to relax and have a breakfast.
 Afterwards, we will continue our trip to the plateau Omalos.